lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 The proposal included a lot of speculative ideas about search and auto completion, in particular by somehow mining the existing libraries for "proof idioms".
-I had no idea how such things could be done, but was lucky enough eventually to attract people who were prepared to apply their specialised knowledge.
+Writing the proposal in 2016, I had no idea how such things could be done.
+I was lucky to attract people who were prepared to apply their specialised knowledge.
 That's how we got

 - the [SErAPIS search engine](https://behemoth.cl.cam.ac.uk/search/), a one-of-a-kind tool to search the libraries even on the basis of abstract mathematical concepts
-- a tremendous amount of infrastructure to analyse libraries and extract information
+- a tremendous amount of infrastructure to analyse the Isabelle libraries and extract information
 - a string of advanced papers on proof synthesis, auto-formalisation, an Isabelle parallel corpus and more

 These projects are still at the research stage, but show great promise!